sayan-hi/zkp-credential-framework/docs/architecture.md

 ### 3. Verifier

-The verifier Receives the ZKP verifies its mathematical validity while learning nothing beyond their validity (Gets only a YES/NO - never raw data).
+The verifier receives a zero-knowledge proof π and verifies its correctness, learning nothing beyond the validity of the claimed statement.

+> The verifier obtains only a binary outcome (YES/NO) — never the underlying attribute α.

+**Verification Process:**

+The verifier evaluates:

+**b = Verify(π, c, V) ∈ {0,1}**

+where:

+- b = 1 → proof accepted
-b = Verify(vk, π, x) → {0,1}
+- b = 0 → proof rejected

-Cannot extract attribute value
+**Verifier Responsibilities:**

+**Proof verification:** Validates the correctness and soundness of the zero-knowledge proof π **Signature verification:** Verifies issuer signature on the commitment C (i.e., checks σ<sub>cred</sub>) **Replay protection:** Ensures proof freshness using verifier-generated nonce c **Context binding:** Verifies that π is bound to its identity V **Decision output:** Accepts or rejects the proof without accessing α

+**Security Guarantees:**

+- **Zero-Knowledge:** Learns nothing about α
-Cannot link across sessions
+- **Unlinkability:** Cannot correlate presentations across sessions

-- Verifies issuer signatures on commitments
-- Validates zero-knowledge proofs for correctness and soundness
-- Checks domain-specific pseudonyms for session consistency
-- Enforces **replay protection** via nonce-based challenge binding
-- Accepts or rejects proofs without accessing underlying attributes
+- **Replay Resistance:** Old proofs cannot be reused due to c
+- **Soundness:** Invalid claims cannot be accepted

-The verifier operates under an **honest-but-curious model**, attempting to learn additional information without deviating from the protocol.
+> The verifier operates under an honest-but-curious model, it follows the protocol correctly but attempts to infer additional information from observed data.

 <p align="center">
    <img src="./images/protocol_flow.png" width="600"/>